Bisoprolol: Mechanism of action

 Bisoprolol is cardioprotective because it selectively and competitively blocks catecholamine (adrenaline) stimulation of β1 adrenergic receptors (adrenoreceptors), which are mainly found in the heart muscle cells and heart conduction tissue (cardiospecific), but also found in juxtaglomerular cells in the kidney.
 Normally, adrenaline and noradrenaline stimulation of the β1 adrenoreceptor activates a signalling cascade (Gs protein and cAMP) which ultimately leads to increased myocardial contractility and increased heart rate of the heart muscle and heart pacemaker, respectively.

 Bisoprolol competitively blocks the activation of this cascade, so decreases the adrenergic tone/stimulation of the heart muscle and pacemaker cells.
 Decreased adrenergic tone shows less contractility of heart muscle and lowered heart rate of pacemakers.

 β1-selectivity

 Bisoprolol β1-selectivity is especially important in comparison to other nonselective beta blockers.
-The effects of the drug are limited to areas containing β1 adrenoreceptors, which is mainly the heart and part of the kidney.
+The effects of the drug are limited to areas containing β1 adrenoreceptors, which are mainly the heart and part of the kidney.
 Bisoprolol, whilst β1 adrenoceptor selective can help patients to avoid certain side-effects associated with non-selective beta-blocker activity at additional adrenoceptors (α1 and β2), it does not signify its superiority in treating beta-blocker indicated cardiac conditions such as heart failure but could prove beneficial to patients with specific comorbidities.